-How many times have you gone to make a recipe only to realize that your butter is still in the fridge and you need softened butter?
-Probably many.
-Many, many.
 We try to keep the butter dish on the counter full most of the time, but that’s not always quite enough for a recipe because you often need a full stick and the butter on the counter gets used for toast and veggies and various other buttering tasks.
+That’s why we’re glad we know how to soften soften butter quickly with this trick that’s saved us when we’ve run into this situation more than a few times.

 If you’ve ever found yourself in this predicament, then you know you usually have 2 options: Either take the stick of butter out and wait for an hour or so before you can actually start with your recipe, or pop it in the microwave, which usually results in some spots on the stick being completely melted and others being still hard and pretty much useless to you.
 This little butter in a glass trick is one that you will use over and over again and (hopefully) pass on to the next generation so they don’t end up having the same butter issues that we do whenever we want to whip up a tasty treat for our families!